CDRT/docs/bios/settings/thinkstation/security.md

 <details><summary>Configuration Change Detection</summary>

+Whether the system will notify the user during POST (Power On Self Test), when a device is installed or removed.

+!> This notice can only be cleared by entering BIOS setup, saving, and then exiting.

 One of 2 states:

-1. Enabled – when a device is installed or remove, the system will notify the user during POST (Power On Self Test).
-This notice can only be cleared by entering BIOS setup, saving, and then exiting.
+1. Enabled.
-2. **Disabled** – configuration change detection is disabled.
-Default.
+2. **Disabled** – Default.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|